vmware-tanzu/tanzu-dev-portal/content/outcomes/application-observability/tsm-slo-based-measurement-and-monitoring-apps.md

   - Niran Even-Chen
   - Andrew Huffman
 title: "Tanzu Service Mesh: SLO-based Measurement & Monitoring of Applications"
-weight: 103
+weight: 102
 ---

 ## Overview

-TSM Service level objectives (SLOs) provide a formalized way for Application Operators, Application Owners, and Application Developers to describe, measure, and monitor the performance, quality, and reliability of microservice applications in an automated way.
+**Service Level Objectives** are a range of target values used to help measure the performance of a service provider or particular service over time.
+Tanzu Service Mesh Service Level Objectives (SLOs) provide a formalized way for Application Operators, Application Owners, and Application Developers to describe, measure, and monitor the performance, quality, and reliability of microservice applications in an automated way.

 SLOs provide a shared quality benchmark for application teams to reference for gauging service level agreement (SLA) compliance, to make informed decisions around which parts of the application have performance issues and need to be optimized as a part of continuous improvement, and to help ensure a high-quality user experience for application end users.